wiris/wiris-moodle-docker/README.md

 # 03. Set the PHP version to install on the next build.
 # Defaults to PHP7_4 if not set as environment variable.
 export MOODLE_DOCKER_PHP_VERSION="7.4"

+# 04. To change the default browser for behat tests.
+# Defaults to 'chrome'.
+Set to 'firefox' for Firefox.
+export MOODLE_DOCKER_BROWSER="chrome"
 ```

 > **Note**: For more information about all these configuration settings, and a few more available, visit the [moodle-docker](https://github.com/moodlehq/moodle-docker/) documentation.